Game saves compatibility

 An issue of dynamic objects

-The pointers which are global variables are part of script's total variable size, so adding or removing them in script will result in the save breaking.
+The pointers which are global variables are part of script's total variable size, so adding or removing them in script will affect old saves compatibility as usual.
 The managed objects themselves are not stored in the script's variable memory, but in their own memory pool.
 They are also completely written to the save file, and loading this save will restore the original managed object with its original size.
-Therefore, changing their sizes in a new version of the game doesn't break previous saves.
+Therefore, changing their sizes in a new version of the game doesn't break previous saves on itself.
 However, there's a number of potential problems with that and these have to be resolved if you want to maintain save compatibility.

 Consider a simple dynamic array: